toddrjones/website/content/research.markdown

 ## WORKING PAPERS

 "The Academic Origins of Economics Faculty" (with Arielle Sloan).
 [Link to paper](/papers/PhD_Origins_most_recent.pdf).
-Prior version also available as IZA Working Paper 14965. *Revised and resubmitted to Journal of Economic Education*.
+Prior version also available as IZA Working Paper 14965. *Conditionally accepted, Journal of Economic Education*.

 "Parental and Student Time Use Around the Academic Year" (with Benjamin Cowan and Jeffrey Swigert).
 [Link to paper.](https://docs.iza.org/dp16086.pdf) Also available as [NBER Working Paper 31177](https://www.nber.org/papers/w31177). *Submitted*.